-The Rare Barrel, an all-sour beer company based in Berkeley, CA, has an opening for a Beer Club Coordinator.
-We are searching for someone responsible and trustworthy who can match our passion for sour beer and commitment to excellent service.
+About: The Rare Barrel, an all-sour beer company based in Berkeley, CA, has an opening for a full-time Tasting Room Manager.
+We are searching for a leader who is responsible and trustworthy, and can match our passion for sour beer and commitment to excellent service.
 Tasting Room Servers will report directly to the Tasting Room Manager.
 Tasting Room Manager will report to Director of Sales and Marketing.

 This is a physical position.
-Employee must be able to stand for long periods of time and be comfortable working on their feet.
-Employees must also be able to lift 40 lbs boxes regularly.
+Tasting Room Manager must be able to stand for long periods of time and be comfortable working on their feet.
+Applicants must also be able to lift 58 lbs.

-Employee must maintain ABC LEAD certification (alcohol service) within 60 days of commencing employment and ServSafe Food Server certification prior to first day working in the tasting room.
+Tasting Room Manager must maintain ABC LEAD certification (alcohol service) within 60 days of commencing employment and ServSafe Food Server certification prior to first day working in the tasting room.
 Tasting Room Manager must renew these certifications (or their equivalent if changed over time) thereafter in accordance with company policy and regulatory requirements.

-Employee must be a team player, honest, trustworthy, dedicated, hard-working, self-motivated, and possess an attention to detail.
+Tasting Room Manager must be a leader, team player, honest, trustworthy, dedicated, disciplined, hard-working, self-motivated, and possess an attention to detail.
 A personal commitment to cleanliness and efficiency is required.